muigims/Base-system-frab10/README.md

 - The GUI will appear for controlling the R-Theta Robot

 ### 2. Operation Modes
-There are two main control modes in the GUI:
+There are two main control modes available in the system:

 1. **Jog Mode**
+   - Activate this mode by selecting the Jog Mode radio button.
-   - Allows manual incremental control of the R and Theta axes
+   - Allows manual incremental movement of the robot’s R and Theta axes using available controls (e.g., Up/Down toggle).
-   - Toggle this mode via the "Jog Mode" radio button
+   - Suitable for fine adjustments or manual testing.

 2. **Point Mode**
-   - Allows you to define up to 10 (r, theta) target points
+   - Activate this mode by selecting the Point Mode radio button.
-   - Input desired R (0–500 mm) and Theta (-180° to 180°) values
+   - Input target R (0–500 mm) and θ (–180° to 180°) values in the designated fields.
-   - Set speed (v_r, v_theta) and acceleration (a_r, a_theta)
+   - Optionally set the speed (*v_r*, *v_θ*) and acceleration (*a_r*, *a_θ*) parameters.
-   - Press "Run" to execute the trajectory
+   - Click Run to move the robot to the defined position(s).

 ### 3. Workflow Steps
 1. Select the operation mode (Jog or Point)